scalableinternetservices/ucsb_website/_slide_src/08_server_side_caching_and_deploying_on_aws.md

 ## ActiveSupport::Cache::MemoryStore

-* Cached data is storred in memory, in the same address space as the ruby process.
+* Cached data is stored in memory, in the same address space as the ruby process.
 * Defaults to 32MB, configurable